kbrsh/blog/src/posts/centering-in-css.md

 Unlike flexbox, you will need three containers:

-1. one on the outside, representing a `table`
+1. One on the outside, representing a `table`
-2. a `cell` inside of of the `table`, this will be a `table-cell`
+2. A `cell` inside of of the `table`, this will be a `table-cell`
-3. lastly, you will need a container for all of the content
+3. Lastly, you will need a container for all of the content

 Now, you can style them: